Most of the time, our thinking process happens linearly. In other words, it means that we use the logic of “cause and consequence” to think.

 Questioning is the greatest weapon against assumptions!

-When we understand that by letting the boxes not filled, open to not knowing, we have much more to gain and lose to avoid, instead of just assuming to have a false sense of safety, we are ready to make progress by making questions!
+When we understand that it is ok to leave the boxes unfilled, we will be comfortable with not knowing.
+Accepting that we don’t have all the information brings us great gains, which instead of just assuming to have a false sense of safety, we are ready to make progress and find innovative answers by asking questions!

-In business and brands which want to transform and innovate, questioning helps:
+For brands who want to transform and innovate, questioning helps:

 - To see things from a new perspective.